Ninth Circuit Reverses Dismissal of Rioting Charges Against White Nationalists

 As a foundation for its decision, the panel cited the “imminence requirement” in the Ninth Circuit’s 1969 per curiam opinion in Brandenburg v.
 Ohio, which held the First Amendment protects “advocacy of the use of force or of law violation except where such advocacy is directed to inciting or producing imminent lawless action and is likely to incite or produce such action.”

-Assistant federal public defender Brianna F. Mircheff did not immediately respond to a request for comment.
+Assistant federal public defender Brianna F. Mircheff declined to comment on the ruling.

 The panel included U.S. Circuit Judges Ferdinand F. Fernandez and Richard A. Paez and U.S. District Judge Jon S. Tigar, sitting by designation from the Northern District of California.
 Fernandez is a George H.W.
 Bush appointee, Paez was appointed by Bill Clinton and Tigar is a Barack Obama appointee.